 Much to my surprise here in Texas, the county fair is run a bit differently.
-There are no carnival rides, but instead, everything focuses on the students who enter county fair events – from show cows to show pigs and chickens, and especially wonderful recipes.
+There are no carnival rides, but instead, everything focuses on the students who enter county fair events – from show cows to show pigs and chickens, and especially wonderful award winning cake recipes.

 As a Family and Consumer Science teacher, which many people still call Home Economics, I am in charge of the recipe area.
 Some of the categories we have include bread, jams and preserved foods, two categories of cakes (decorative and edible), cookies, and candies.

-I figured I would share some recipes from each category, breaking this blog post down into a few different posts.
-Today's post focuses on Cakes, both for flavor and decorative purposes.
+I figured I would share some award winning cake recipes from each category, breaking this blog post down into a few different posts.
+Today's post focuses on Award Winning Cake recipes, both for flavor and decorative purposes.

 Award Winning Cake Recipes – Flavor

 As I am finishing up my flavors section I noticed you want to incorporate cakes that are relevant to your area.
 So many Americans think we all eat the same food but each area is unique.
 You can choose one of these cakes but you may also want to look into cakes that are particular to your state.

 1. Lemon Cake

 My mind has been on a lemon cake for a while now.
 The idea of a light and airy cake, giving you both sweet and natural flavors sounds delicious.
 If that sounds up your alley, this recipe can be found over at Well Plated.
 I'd recommend this cake with a raspberry or blueberry filling, giving it even more of that natural flavoring to it.

 Still having the natural flavors on my mind, I think this recipe looks delicious.